nepthar/herd/README.md

     $ docker compose up

-To run a command in the docker container run before command:
+To run a command in the docker container:

-    $ docker compose run herdapp
+    $ ./workspace.sh run your command

+To run database migrations (necessary if there are new ones)

+    $ ./workspace.sh rails db:migrate